szaumoor/ZS_ShadowdancerOverhaul/README.md

 #### SKILLS
 - **Shadow Jump**: You have one use of this immediately at level 1 and get another one at level 4 and every third level henceforth.
+This spell is cast instantly, cannot be interrupted and does not take up your action per round.
 It allows you to select two flavors when cast:
   - **Shadow Jump: Planar Shift:** You have one use of this immediately at level 1 and get another one at level 4 and every third level henceforth.
 This ability is essentially vanilla **Shadowstep** but with a more appropriate name.
 It offers several advantages, for a limited time:
     - You **move faster** as you level up, so you can maneuver for whatever purpose more effectively.
     - You are able to **ignore effects that can be saved against briefly** (this is interpreted as dodging, which Shadowdancers would be masters at).